ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 Own-Occupation vs. Any-Occupation Coverage

-These terms help the insurance company decide whether your condition meets the standard for being considered disabled.
+Own-occupation or any-occupation helps the insurance company decide whether your condition meets the standard for being considered disabled.

 So, what’s the difference?